lawrence-45/Manager-Salary-Survey-2021/README.md

 * Windows Function etc.

 ## Data Cleaning
 This was done fully using SQL, duplicating the initial dataset, and working my way through the dataset.
-To see the full SQL codes used in the cleaning process click here
+To see the full SQL codes used in the cleaning process Click [Here](manager_salary_survey_2021_cleaning_and_analysis_file)

 ## Data Analysis
 The questions were answered using SQL queries, from the analysis of the already-cleaned dataset, we were able to deduce the following